stouch/docs/guides/user-guide.md

 ### Navigation Sidebar

 The navigation sidebar contains links to your collections, bookmarks, and extensions.
-This sidebar is accessible from all pages in the system.
+This sidebar is accessible from all modules in the system.

 #### Logo & Loading Indicator